ChrisWhealy/Cordova-Create/README.md

    `"{\"plugin_search_path\": \"/usr/3rd-party/plugins\"}"`

-   This parsed string value still contains escaped double quote characters and can now be passed as a parameter to the `cordova create` command.
+   This parsed string value now contains correctly escaped double quote characters and can be passed as a parameter to the `cordova create` command.

 4. `"replaceTargetDir": true`